Highlights

 The first scholarly journal dedicated to Belarusian Studies appeared in London in 1965.

-Many researchers used the Francis Skaryna Belarusian Library and Museum for their study, for writing articles and books.
+Many researchers used the Francis Skaryna Belarusian Library and Museum for their study, and for writing articles and books.